pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/RTC/RTC_Alarm/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to ensure Alarm configuration and generation using the RTC peripheral.
+This example guides you through the different configuration steps by means of the RTC HAL API to configure and generate an RTC alarm.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.